adarkprophet89/odin-recipes/README.md

 # odin-recipes
-Create a recipe site to show basic competency in HTML
+A recipe site of some of my at home favorites made as a beginner HTML project while going through the Odin Project curriculum.